james hardie siding

 • Curb appeal

-Alberta and Saskatchewan require siding that withstands freeze–thaw cycles.
+• In Alberta and Saskatchewan, you need siding that can withstand freeze-thaw cycles.

-You’ll see huge price differences between inexpensive vinyl siding, premium fiber cement, and natural stone.
+You’ll see huge price differences between inexpensive vinyl siding, premium fibre cement, and natural stone.

 Think about house siding styles, textures, and modern vs traditional aesthetics.